BFRDP Projects

 Project Overview

-In year one and two, beginning farmers participated in a comprehensive, individualized training program designed to increase profitability, improve decision-making, and consider life balance.
+In three years, beginning farmers participated in a comprehensive, individualized training program to increase profitability, improve decision-making, and consider life balance.
 Farmers are building a portfolio of knowledge and experience for successful farming through hands-on and classroom training, one-on-one support, and text and video materials.
-After year two, we have found that at least 43% of the participants are women and at least 9% are veterans.
+After year three, we have found that at least 40% of the participants are women and at least 10% are veterans.
 To help prepare beginning farmers to start or advance their farm businesses, the project has enacted three initiatives:

 1. Intensive Business Planning.
-229 beginning farmers increased their knowledge and skills in business planning by participating in group and one-on-one business planning education and assistance in years one and two of the project.
+464 beginning farmers increased their knowledge and skills in business planning by participating in group and one-on-one business planning education and assistance in three years.

 2. Filling the Gaps in Production Knowledge.
 Beginning farmers learned about, observed, participated in, and experienced many aspects of crop and livestock farming.
 Activities were held around the state that included hands-on experience on University and commercial farms.
 Participants learned from established, successful farmers through on-farm tours and informal mentoring.
-In the first two years of the project, 32 events were held with 610 new farmers participants in attendance.
+In three years of the project, 88 events were held with 1838 new farmers participants in attendance.

 Results